hydroo/ramsey-number-5/test-7/README.txt

     u = 7 takes   .2 seconds
     u = 8 takes 24   seconds

-u = 9 is still far out of reach.
-30x DFS leaves and 10x the number of permutations -> somewhere up to 300x the work.

 3)
 Switch to an algorithm that allows even earlier termination.
 To determine whether a graph is canonical we test for g < h.